pratiktri/server_init_harden/README.md

 * Private Key
 * Passphrase for the Key

- These 3 will be diplayed on screen at the end of the script.
+ These 3 will be diplayed on screen at the end of the script (unless, you have opted to have it hidden with _-hide_ option).
 Copy them and __keep them safe.
 Without these you won't be able to access the server.__

 We use OpenSSH keyformat and ed25519 algorithm to generate ours.
 You can read the reason for that [here](https://security.stackexchange.com/a/144044) and [here](https://stribika.github.io/2015/01/04/secure-secure-shell.html).
 For additional security the key is secured by a passphrase.
 This passphrase is auto generated.
 Passphrase are 20 character long, containing a mixture of special-symbols, English upper & lower characters and numbers.